Individual Help When You Need It Most

 12-Step advocates do this just as much as 12-Step opponents do it.
 And individual mental health professionals often see one therapeutic model (their approach) as being a panacea, while ignoring all of the wisdom that is offered by others.

+I know.
 I’ve been to more 12-Step programs and mental health professionals than I can count.
-And while many of them think they have “the answer,” it’s become apparent to me that only you and I have the answers we need… and they’re inside of us just waiting for us to be able to hear and recognize them!
+And while many of them think they have “the answer,” it’s become apparent to me that only you and I have the answers we need … and they’re inside of us just waiting for us to be able to quiet our thoughts enough to hear and recognize them.